What is Distributed Acoustic Sensor (DAS) Technology?

 The RBtec PinPoint Intrusion Detection System is the most cost-effective, high-performance solution for protecting long perimeters and other infrastructure.

-Rail, Aviation and Ports
+Rail, Aviation, and Ports

 Energy and Utilities

-Petroleum and Chemical
+Oil, Gas, and Chemical Plants

 Military and Government